Do I have to be on Facebook to be part of Stitch Club?

 When you make the initial payment of $38 US for your first month's membership you are also agreeing to a recurring payment of $38 US, which will come out of your bank account on or around the same date every month until you cancel your membership, which you are free to do at any time.

-Because we want to make Stitch Club inclusive for members who don't have access to a machine, none of the workshops are specifically focused on machine stitch.
+Because we want to make Stitch Club inclusive for members who don't have access to a machine, most of the workshops are not specifically focused on machine stitch.

-However, the exercises are always very flexible and tutors sometimes give suggestions for how to incorporate machine stitch, which a great many members do.
+However, every now and then, we do offer a machine stitch workshop and all the exercises are flexible.
+Tutors using hand stitch often give suggestions for how to incorporate machine stitch, which a great many members do.

 There is always an element of hand stitch involved, but the range of styles and mediums covered is extremely varied, with the vast majority of workshops incorporating some mixed media.